From 2D Images to 3D Point Clouds

 Technological development of recent years and the consequent spread of suitable equipment acquisition and data processing has multiplied the uses in various fields, such as architecture, engineering, geology, archaeology, cinematography and also for the detection of underground oil.
 The explosion of the unmanned aircraft market, more commonly known as drones, has made an instrument suited to major works of aerial photogrammetry available to everyone.

 A photogrammetric flight consists of a sequence of rectilinear paths positioned side by side.
-We are showing a flight mission conducted with a DJI Phantom 3 Professional and Map Pilot.
+We are showing a flight mission conducted with a DJI Phantom and a mission planning app (such as Pix4D Capture).
 The flight technique is called “Overview”, performed at low altitude, allowing the vision of the landscape at a “bird’s eye”.
 Due to the low altitude, the vision is perspective and it is not possible to evaluate the distance between objects at different distances and it is necessary to resort to software for the data processing.
-The low altitude so requires, also in relation to the speed of the aircraft, frequent shots and shorter exposure times, along with a particular attention to the presence of any obstacles present in the area to be flown over and to avoid positions of back-lighting.
+When planning a mission, you must consider the speed of the aircraft, the frequency of shots and shorter exposure times, along with a particular attention to the presence of any obstacles present in the area to be flown over, and to avoid positions of back-lighting.

 The images taken in swiping must have one part in common of the territory for at least 60%, consequently each image will have bands that represent portions of territory in common with the adjacent images.
 This parameter is called overlap.
 In this way it is possible to identify points of belonging to more images and use them as points of concatenation of the images, or even as supporting points for the processing of three-dimensional models.